geoffswc/UCSF-DSOS-Python-SQL-Workshops/Workshop_Coding_Environment.md

 You shouldn’t need to enter a credit card just to learn how to code.

-This platform:
+Every platform we choose for this workshop series:

 - Is free to use
 - Does not require billing information
-- Eliminates the risk of accidental charges
+- Introduces no risk of accidental charges

 That keeps things equitable and stress-free.